 The key is to pressuring scaled quail into the air.
 Easier said than done.
 If a covey can be scattered into open cover, then the time comes to get those bird dogs to start earning their keep by working up singles.
 In theory, this means tighter holding and closer shots with an open choke.

 A choke is a tapered constriction of a shotgun’s barrel bore at the muzzle end.
 The choke’s purpose is to shape the spread of the shot to gain better range and accuracy.
 Chokes determine to some extent the shotgun’s effective range.
-One significant advantage that doubles have over single barrel repeating shotguns is the ability to provide access to more than one choke at a time.
+One significant advantage that doubles have over single barrel repeating shotguns is the ability to have access to more than one choke at a time.
 Having two barrels lets the wingshooter use a more open choke for near targets and a tighter choke for distant targets, providing the optimal shot pattern for each distance

 For example, a full choke is most effective at 40 to 50 yards, perfect for those long shots at scaled quail that flush far out.
-Improved cylinder is most effective from 20 to 35 yards, much more suitable for singles that peeled off the main covey and are now holding a bit tighter for hunter and dog.
+An improved cylinder is most effective from 20 to 35 yards, much more suitable for singles that peeled off the main covey and are now holding a bit tighter for hunter and dog.

 If shooting a double of some sort, lean towards full and modified chokes in 20-gauge, or modified and improved cylinder in 16- or 12-gauge.
-If you are going with a good old pump or semi-auto, then a modified choke is a good compromise for varying flushing distances of scaled quail.
+If you are going with a pump or semi-auto, then a modified choke is a good compromise for varying flushing distances of scaled quail.

 When a scaled quail is knocked down, the hunter should never take their eyes off of it and mark where the bird landed.
-The hunter and/or dog needs to get to the bird PDQ!
+The hunter and/or dog needs to get to the bird quickly.
 Scaled quail live in a dry climate and scenting conditions could affect your canine partner in locating downed birds.
 Also, blues don’t die as easily as bobs.
 Scaled quail that are wanting to live will find the nearest rat hole in the ground or burrow under a cholla or yucca plant and disappear forever.
 You’ve been warned.